Album Reviews: Jimi Hendrix - Songs for Groovy Children: The Fillmore East Concerts, and More

 This music is less jazz influenced, less psychedelic, and less melodic than earlier releases; instead, it offers large doses of funk and soul.
 But as on prior LPs, Hendrix’s guitar pyrotechnics rarely leave the spotlight.
 He works wonders with his instrument throughout, and absolutely dazzles on tracks like “Machine Gun” (a highlight of all four sets here), where he coaxes sounds from the instrument that no one had ever quite heard it make before.

 You’re more than a little late to catch these historic shows at the Fillmore.
-But now at least you can hear every note, just as the audiences did nearly 50 years ago.
+But now at least you can hear nearly every note, just as the audiences did nearly 50 years ago.

 BRIEFLY NOTED